Rantes

 Rantes and Chronic Inflammations

 Blood tests have revealed that Rantes levels are significantly increased in various inflammatory diseases.
-Inflammatory conditions associated with elevated Rantes levels include allergies, asthma, multiple sclerosis, amyotrophic lateral sclerosis (ALS), or rheumatoid arthritis.
-Elevated Rantes levels are also observed in some tumor diseases, such as breast cancer.
+Inflammatory conditions associated with elevated Rantes levels include allergies, asthma, multiple sclerosis, amyotrophic lateral sclerosis (ALS), or rheumatism.
+Elevated Rantes levels are also observed in some cancer diseases, such as breast cancer.

 Increased Rantes levels can favor chronic inflammations through the excessive attraction and activation of immune cells.
 Consequently, it is advisable to identify and eliminate the source of Rantes.
 FDOJ/NICO jaw inflammations are often a common source of Rantes.